oracle-samples/oci-data-science-ai-samples/distributed_training/tensorflow.md

   --prefix path/on/bucket/<job_id>
 ```

-To view the reports, you would need to install Nsight Systems app from [here](https://developer.nvidia.com/nsight-systems).
-Thereafter, open the downloaded reports in the Nsight Systems app.
+To view the reports, you would need to install Nsight Systems app from [here](https://developer.nvidia.com/nsight-systems), then open the downloaded reports in the Nsight Systems application.